kunoada/Cardano/jormungandr_controller/README.md

 ```

 It is **recommended** to run the script as a startup service, so the user can fully relax without any need of manual maintenance.

+## Telegram Bot

+To setup the telegram bot I recommend using this guide; https://medium.com/@mycodingblog/get-telegram-notification-when-python-script-finishes-running-a54f12822cdc

+Please fill in the token and chat id in the config file

 ---------------------